 There's something about the prospect of making things that are neither painting, nor prints, nor drawing, but encorporating elements of each.
 What each piece ultimately becomes is an object that is a physical manifestation of abstract thoughts and given a new form and potential.
 The way I’m working since the beginning of my Covid Residency is, in a sense, a mirror of what we're all rediscovering or reevaluating in the past few months - figuring out what's important and discarding the rest.
 The dualisms that emerge in the process perhaps serve as a reminder that where there is dark there is light, where there is death there is life, and sometimes these contrasting things can work symbiotically.

 When we emerge from this pandemic the world will be a very different place, and even the things that are familiar to us will have changed beyond recognition.
-This extended period of a focussed daily practice will culminate in a body of work that is dynamic, reflective, and exciting, and I look forward to showing the best of it as a studio exhibition in July/August, and hopefully further afield as conditions allow.
-Here are some images from the past 4 months.
+This extended period of a focussed daily practice culminated in a body of work that is dynamic, reflective, and exciting, while allowing me to make some particular decisions in terms of the formal elements of my work.
+The above images are from the past months.